dev-chriss/lumen54-jwt/README.md

-# lumen54-api-demo
+# lumen54-rest-api-demo

 This is a demo for lumen 5.4 REST api.

 This demo use `dingo/api`  `tymon/jwt-auth` and write some easy APIs and PHPUNIT

-For frontend example, im using Vuejs 2.2
+For frontend example, im using [Vuejs 2.2](https://github.com/chrissetyawan/vuejs2-hybrid/)

 ## FEATURE